-We have audited the financial statements of BIMM Limited the 'parent company') and its subsidiaries (the 'group') for the year ended 31st August 2020 which comprise the Consolidated and Parent Company Statement of Comprehensive Income, the Consolidated and Parent Company Statement of Financial Position, the Consolidated and Parent Company Statement of Changes in Reserves and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of BIMM Limited the 'parent company') and its subsidiaries (the 'group') for the year ended 31st August 2021 which comprise the Consolidated and Parent Company Statement of Comprehensive Income, the Consolidated and Parent Company Statement of Financial Position, the Consolidated and Parent Company Statement of Cash Flows, the Consolidated and Parent Company Statement of Changes in Equity and notes to the financial statements, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102; The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).